2020 goal ideas for a productive and meaningful year

 Those of us with children already spend a lot of time with our children.
 But how much do you know about what they love most?
 Where are their favorite places to play?
 Where do they like to eat?
 What types of activities do they gravitate toward?

-Having a special date with your child gives them the opportunity to spend time with you while engaging in what they love most; a best of both worlds, so to speak.
+Having a special date with your child gives them the opportunity to spend time with you while engaging in what they love most; the best of both worlds, so to speak.
 What’s great is this is a really short activity, but you’ll likely find it so full of impact that you’ll probably want to do it again!

 Throw a Party for Your Friends